shadiayoub/ada-binance-bot/docs/user-guide.md

 - **🔒 ISOLATED Margin Mode**: Independent position risk management
 - **🚀 Bidirectional High-Frequency Scalping**: 15-minute interval trading in both directions with hedged backup system and peak detection
 - **🎯 Multi-Timeframe Analysis**: Combined 4H, 1H, and 15m data for comprehensive market view
-- **🎪 Complete Strategy Coverage**: ANCHOR, OPPORTUNITY, and SCALP all with bidirectional capabilities
+- **🎪 Complete Strategy Coverage**: ANCHOR, PEAK, and SCALP all with bidirectional capabilities
 - **🔧 Unified Level System**: All strategies use the same comprehensive levels for consistency

 ### **Market Coverage**